Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Locating the Critical Point through volume models guided by lattice QCD

 Last equation can be solved to determine $\mu_s$ for given values of $T_c$, $T$ and $\mu_B$.
 Eqs.~(\ref{eq:freezeout}),(\ref{eq:S=0}) enable us to depict our calculations as function of $\mu_B$ alone, for a specific value of $T_c$.
 The conservation of particle numbers insures the strangeness neutrality in the chiral phase, as well.

 We proceed by considering the dependence of the position of the critical point on $T_c$, i.e. the Lattice QCD critical temperature at $\mu_B=0$.
 In Fig.~\ref{fig:cpr0}(i) we plot the calculated radius $r_0$ as function of $T_c$.
 In Figs.~\ref{fig:cpr0}(ii)-(iv) we show the position of the critical point ($T_{cr},\mu_{B,cr},\mu_{s,cr}$, respectively) as a function of $T_c$.
 In Fig.~\ref{fig:cpr0}(v) we depict the location of the critical point in the ($T,\mu_B$) plane.
-We observe that for values $T_c \simeq $161.6 MeV ($r_0 \simeq $0.299 fm) the critical point is located at zero baryon chemical potential, while it disappears for higher $T_c$ (or $r_0$) values.
+We observe that for the (vh) set and for value $T_c \simeq $160.1 MeV ($r_0 \simeq $0.300 fm) the critical point is located at zero baryon chemical potential, while it ceases to exist for higher $T_c$ (or $r_0$) values.
 Decrease of $T_c$ (and the radius $r_0$) shifts the critical point at higher values of chemical potential $\mu_B$.

 We have to impose the condition that the solution for the chiral masses is positive for all the families.
 The lowest values for these masses are found for $\mu_B=0$ and these values decrease with decreasing $T_c$ (or $r_0$).
 We find that the chiral mass of the pion family reaches the zero value, as $T_c$ decreases, while the rest of the chiral masses are still positive.
-This imposes a constraint on $T_c$, leading to the lowest allowed value of $T_c \simeq $155.7 MeV ($r_0\sim$0.150 fm), which in turn gives an upper value for the position of the critical point at $\mu_{B,cr}\simeq$709 MeV.
-These findings provide a lower limit for the critical temperature $T_{cr}\simeq$80.7 MeV.
+This imposes a constraint on $T_c$, leading to the lowest allowed value of $T_c$, which for the (vh) set is $\sim$154.2 MeV ($r_0\simeq$0.137 fm) and which in turn gives an upper value for the position of the critical point at $\mu_{B,cr}\simeq$725 MeV.
+These findings provide a lower limit for the critical temperature $T_{cr}\simeq$78.6 MeV.
 Thus, our treatment excludes scenarios with very low critical temperatures \cite{cplowT}.
 In Fig.~\ref{fig:cpr0}(v) we present the solution at zero baryon density for the chiral mass of each family (as the ratio to the higher allowed chiral mass of the family) with varying $T_c$.